anuntech/finance-backend/README.md

 # Finance Backend

-This project is a backend service for managing financial accounts, banks, expenses, recipes, and workspaces.
+This project is a backend service for managing financial accounts, banks, expenses, categorys, and workspaces.
 It is built using Go and MongoDB.

 ## Table of Contents